akiho-suzuki/akiho-suzuki.github.io/_pages/publications.md

 ## Peer-reviewed conferences
 ---
+### Development and Validation of Self-Regulated Learning in Music Practice (SRL-MP) scale

+Suzuki, A. & Wolf, A. (2023, 18-20 October).
+Development and Validation of Self-Regulated Learning in Music Practice (SRL-MP) scale [Poster presentation].
+2023 SysMus conference, Sheffield, UK.

+### Learning to "PractiseWell": Observing piano students' practice to explore the effects of an online intervention

+Suzuki, A. & Mitchell, H. (2023, 18-20 October).
+Learning to "PractiseWell": Observing piano students' practice to explore the effects of an online intervention [Paper presentation].
+2023 SysMus conference, Sheffield, UK.

+### Allowing musicians to "flourish": How can we equip musicians with performance science knowledge using social media?

+Ruckert-Fagan, C. & Suzuki, A. (2023, 18-20 October).
+Allowing musicians to "flourish": How can we equip musicians with performance science knowledge using social media?
+[Paper presentation].
+2023 SysMus conference, Sheffield, UK.

+### How to "PractiseWell"?
+Piloting an online intervention for effective practice

+Suzuki, A. & Mitchell, H. (2023, 17-20 August).
+How to "PractiseWell"?
+Piloting an online intervention for effective practice [Paper presentation].
+2023 International Symposium on Performance Science, Warsaw, Poland.

+### The ‘Flourish’ Project: Translating research knowledge from performance science for musicians using social media.

+Suzuki, A. & Ruckert-Fagan, R. (2023, 17-20 August).
+The ‘Flourish’ Project: Translating research knowledge from performance science for musicians using social media.
+[Paper presentation].
+2023 International Symposium on Performance Science, Warsaw, Poland.

 ### Developing an online intervention on effective practice and performance preparation for conservatoire piano students

-Suzuki, Akiho (2023, 11-14 April).
+Suzuki, A. (2023, 11-14 April).
 Developing an online intervention on effective practice and performance preparation for conservatoire piano students [Paper presentation].
 The 13th International Conference for Research in Music Education, online.

 ### Effective practice and performance preparation interventions for tertiary music students: A systematic review

-Suzuki, Akiho (2022, 7-9 September).
+Suzuki, A. (2022, 7-9 September).
 Effective practice and performance preparation interventions for tertiary music students: A systematic review [Poster presentation].
 SysMus conference, Ghent, Belgium.

 Winner of Best Poster Award \| [See poster](/files/akiho-suzuki-sysmus-poster-2022.png)

 ### Interventions designed to improve tertiary music students' practising strategies: A systematic review

-Suzuki, Akiho (2022, 2-3 September).
+Suzuki, A. (2022, 2-3 September).
 Interventions designed to improve tertiary music students' practising strategies: A systematic review [Paper presentation].
 SEMPRE 50th anniversary conference, London, UK.

 Presentation available on [SEMPRE website](https://sempre.org.uk/50th)